henriklsp/portfolio/README.md

 I have worked as UI/UX specialist, Lead developer, Product Owner and Manager throughout many release cycles.
 I was accountable for development of C-Flex Export.

-## The PRINCE2 Game”: A project management simulation game.
+## The PRINCE2 Game
+A project management simulation game.
 Features PM data model and dynamic dialog trees.
 Built with Unity.
 Now discontinued.
 I was the lead, and at times only, developer on the team.
 	”Colored Code City Creator”: A 3D visualization of code base architecture and metrics for finding problem areas of high dependency or complexity.
 A hobby tool developed by me in Unity.